 We are a very happy and welcoming family, and I will only want an Au pair that is the same.

 I will only interview Americans, Canadians, or any non-EU citizen* as they need to leave under the 90-day tourist status, aka Schengen Agreement, and per military installation pass rules. *(I CANNOT have anyone from an EU country due to military sponsorship regulations.
+And no one under 19 yrs of age.
 Sorry!

 I want a happy, bubbly, positive person, adventurous, fun-loving (like I am!).
 You must have a background in either education/teaching/camp counseling, strong organizational skills, a solid up-bringing, an easy-going personality, a lot of patience, confidence and class.
 Hopefully you have traveled abroad before so there is not a big culture shock. ***Having previous European driving experience is a huge plus since you will be required to drive my car; therefore, you must have a valid US driver's license with a clean record and get an International driver's license to do this job.